Background pattern

 If you take more MULTAQ than you should

-Contact your doctor immediately, or the nearest emergency service or hospital.
-Bring the packaging of this medication.
+Contact your doctor or the nearest emergency service or hospital immediately.
+Bring the package of this medicine with you.

 If you forget to take MULTAQ

-Do not take a double dose to make up for the missed doses.
-Take the next dose as you normally would.
+Do not take a double dose to make up for forgotten doses.
+Take the next dose when you normally would.

-Do not stop taking this medication without first speaking with your doctor or pharmacist.
+Do not stop taking this medicine without talking to your doctor or pharmacist first.

-Like all medicines, MULTAQ can cause side effects, although not everyone will experience them.
+Like all medicines, MULTAQ can cause side effects, although not everybody gets them.

 The following side effects have been reported with this medicine:

-Contact your doctor immediately if you notice any of the following serious side effects – as you may need urgent medical assistance
+Tell your doctor immediately if you notice any of the following serious side effects - you may need urgent medical attention

 Very common(may affect more than 1 in 10 people)

-• Problems where your heart does not pump blood throughout your body as it should (congestive heart failure).
-In clinical studies, this side effect was observed with a similar frequency in patients who took MULTAQ and those who received a placebo.
-Symptoms include swollen feet or legs, difficulty breathing when lying down or sleeping, shortness of breath when moving, or weight gain.
+• problems where your heart does not pump blood properly throughout your body as it should (congestive heart failure).
+In clinical studies, this side effect was observed with a similar frequency in patients who took MULTAQ and those who received placebo.
+The signs include swollen feet or legs, breathing problems when lying down or sleeping, shortness of breath when moving, or weight gain.

 Common(may affect up to 1 in 10 people)